 A little-known fact about New Castle, Indiana, (for everyone not a Hoosier) is that it’s home to the world’s largest high school gymnasium.
 Basketball fever is so rampant in this small town of 18,000 that the community raised the money needed to build a high school gym that seats 9,325 spectators.
-Before the ginormous gym opened in 1959, games were played at the circa 1925 Church Street Gym, which accommodated a measly 1,800.
+Before the ginormous gym opened in 1959, athletes played games at the circa 1925 Church Street Gym, which accommodated a measly 1,800.

 And that’s what this story is about.